KiraYamato94/LasMonjas/README.md

 # Installation

   1. Download the latest [Release](https://github.com/KiraYamato94/LasMonjas/releases) of Las Monjas.
-  2. Find where your Among Us game is installed (make sure you have a clean game installation)
+  2. Find where your Among Us game is installed (make sure you have a clean game installation).
-  3. Extract the files on the game folder (where the Among Us.exe file is)
+  3. Extract the files inside "Las Monjas modVersion" in the game folder (where the Among Us.exe file is) selecting replace if necessary.
   4. Open Among Us.exe, the first time takes a bit to load, don't worry.
   5. If there's a Submerged update, you can update it with the "Download/Update Submerged" cyan's button on the main menu.